Case Study

 There can be different approaches to the implementation.
 One could add more complexity to the architecture if needed to handle a lot of load.
 It's an extensible approach and for the given use case it worked just fine.

-For this specific case, rather than using Statamic as a traditional website CMS, SchleeGleixner leveraged Statamic CMS as an internal operations platform - a design delivery system.
-Statamic CMS offered a fixed set of pages and form builder, through which SchleeGleixner's designers could then create structured workflows to upload assets (logos, brand materials, colour schemes) and present them as interactive, responsive deliverables to clients.
-Each client receives a branded mood board experience within their isolated tenant environment.
+Instead of using Statamic as a traditional website CMS, SchleeGleixner turned it into a design delivery system.
+Their designers upload assets (logos, brand materials, colour schemes) and present them as interactive deliverables to clients.
+Each client gets a branded mood board experience within their own isolated tenant environment.

 Each tenant maintained: